Customer Service Surveys

 By asking the right questions, applying our ClearPath Analytics, and identifying specific steps that should be taken to improve your customer touch points, NBRI’s Customer Service Surveys provide quick wins for organizational performance and profitability.

 When you hire NBRI, you’re hiring more than a company to conduct survey research.
 You’re hiring a business partner with a sincere interest in the health and success of your company.

 Give us a call.
 We’re confident that you’ll find us a valuable partner capable of fulfilling your survey research needs, and exceeding your expectations.

 Customer Service Survey Case Study

-NBRI was engaged by an international service organization to conduct a customer service survey of its 3 million customers located worldwide.
+NBRI was engaged by an international service organization to conduct a customer service survey of 3 million of its 110 million customers located worldwide.
 The client selected NBRI to gather data on their customers’ service experience due to NBRI’s expertise in this area as well as our ability to customize the survey to suit their specific objectives.

 Through a stratified random selection process, NBRI selected a sample to participate in the survey.
 This technique ensured the client received valid and representative data at each market level, while simultaneously reducing the cost of the study by tens of thousands of dollars.

 NBRI deployed the survey in five languages using three methodologies: telephone, paper, and online.
 The client chose to benchmark themselves against more than 100 similar organizations in the NBRI Benchmarking Database, which provided an objective comparison for their results.

 NBRI’s ClearPath Analytics revealed that the high level of technical knowledge possessed by their customer service representatives was the most important determinant of the client experience.
 This root cause item actually drove 65% of all service questions, and it also drove all customer perceptions regarding innovation and creativity, and heavily influenced the extent to which the client was perceived as a leader in their market.